 What is a Biwaz Salad?

-Biwaz is a Lebanese parsley and onion salad tossed with tangy ground sumac and bright lemon juice for a vibrant side dish or garnish for meals.
+Biwaz is a Lebanese parsley and onion salad, tossed with tangy sumac from and fresh lemon juice, making it a vibrant side dish or garnish for meat dishes.
+For even more sumac flavor, try sumac onions, piyaz, or sumac cucumbers!

-- Parsley: Parsley adds freshness to the salad and compliments the flavor of the other ingredients.
+- Parsley: Parsley adds freshness to the salad and complements the flavor of the onions.

-- Onion: I prefer red onion, but you can use shallots or white onions.
+- Onion: I prefer red onions for their sharpness, but shallots or white onions work well too.

 - Salt: Taste and season the salad with salt.